cosmicexplorer/detect-element-resize/README.md

 Contact me [here](https://github.com/cosmicexplorer).

 ## This Program
-If the license for a file in this repository is not clearly and specifically denoted within the file or another file in the same directory, it is licensed under the GNU GPL version 3 (or any later version) as specified in [GPL.md](GPL.md).
+If the license for a file in this repository is not clearly and specifically denoted within the file or another file in the same directory, it is licensed under the GNU GPL version 3 (or any later version) as specified in [this repository](./LICENSE).

 ## External
 Any code under the [external/](external) subdirectory has its own *README.md* and *LICENSE* files, which are also listed below for convenience.
 Please [make an issue](https://github.com/cosmicexplorer/detect-element-resize/issues/new) if you believe this repository violates the licenses of any external code.